-Staying well – both physically and mentally – is a critical part of successful student life.
+Staying well, both physically and mentally, is a critical part of successful student life.
 While it might be more challenging than usual now for some of you, now is the time to reach out for support.
-We have support available for all our International students – no matter where they are.
-Here you will find links to all of our health and wellbeing support services, which can be accessed, so that you can find the support you need, when you need it.
+We have support available for all international students – no matter where they are.
+On this page, you will find links to all of our health and wellbeing support services, so that you can find the support you need, when you need it.

 In order to provide you with greater certainty and to allow you adequate time for planning, the decision has been taken to continue with the current academic delivery model of remote online / blended learning for the remainder of the academic year 2020/21.

 Remote online or blended learning refers to teaching and learning that happens at a distance from the University campus that you can access wholly or partially online from an internet enabled device.